How to Set up a Zendesk GitHub Integration: The Complete 2024 Guide

 exalate for linking zendesk github

-There are a couple of things to do before installing, however.
+There are a couple of things to do before installing.

 Then, to generate an access token, log in to Zendesk with your proxy user.
 Navigate to the API page in the Channels section of the left-hand menu.